Understanding the Different Sales Velocities

 Overview

-SoStocked offers 3 baseline methodologies to calculate future forecasts: Velocity Calculation, Manual Velocity, and Last Years Sales.
-From there, you can add many additional features, such as future trends, additional growth, short-term sales (lightning deals), and even future seasonal spikes or patterns.
+SoStocked offers 4 baseline methodologies to calculate future forecasts: Velocity Calculation, Manual Velocity, Last Year's Sales, and the Demand Plan.
+From there, you can add additional trends, growth, seasonality, or marketing plans.

 Basically, what it's doing is it's looking over the last six months and breaking it into these time periods.
 And then it's taking the average sales velocity per day (units sold per day) for each of those periods of time.